Md-Monirul-Islam/Deploy-Django-and-React-APP-in-a-production-VPS/README.md

 sudo systemctl status gunicorn
 ```

 If the service started correctly, the output will indicate that the service is active and running.
-Next, check the contents of your backend directory to ensure that the socket file is present:
+Next, check the contents of your backend directory to ensure that the socket file is present (backend.sock):

 ```bash
 ls /home/backend